Code-Institute-Submissions/globeconnections/README.md

 - *The website works perfectly fine on all screen sizes and browsers tested with the tools listed above.*

+- *I was unable to test the website on [Safari for Windows](/assets/images/safari.png "screen shot of the error on safari for windows") due to the error message attached herewith.*

 - *There were no bugs left unfixed.*

 ------------